Traffik (film): Plot

-John and Brea escape the house through the garage and run into the woods as they are pursued by the bikers.
-One of them catches up to them and attacks John with a knife, but Brea hits him with a large branch before John gets hold of the knife and stabs him.
+John and Brea escape the house and run into the woods while the bikers pursue them.
+One biker attacks John, but Brea hits him with a branch before John gets hold of his attacker's knife and stabs him.
 The couple then run to a cabin where an old man lives.
 He lets them inside to use the phone to call 911.
-A biker arrives and shoots the old man before attacking the couple.
+Shortly after, one of the bikers arrives and kills the old man.
 The biker fights John and shoots him in the side before Brea stabs him in the back.
-John manages to take the gun from the biker and shoots him in the head, but his own wound is fatal.
-He tells Brea to get the old man's car keys and reaffirms his love for her before dying.
-Brea finds the engagement ring that John was planning to propose with, and she wears it for him.
+John takes the biker's gun and shoots him dead, but his own wound is fatal.
+Before dying, he tells Brea to get the old man's car keys.
+Brea finds the ring that John was planning to propose with, and wears it for him.

 Brea goes outside to try to start the car, but Red and the last biker find her.
-Before they can take her, Marnes arrives with a deputy following John's phone call.
-However, Marnes turns out to be part of the trafficking scheme, and she shoots and kills the deputy.
+Marnes also arrives with a deputy who are responding to John's phone call.
+Marnes, who is actually part of the trafficking scheme, kills the deputy.
 She then berates Red and the biker for manhandling the girls since they are products, as well as not deleting the evidence on the phone.
-They sedate Brea and take her away.
+They then sedate Brea.

 Brea wakes up in a hidden location with other trafficked women, including Malia.
-Red enters and tells Brea he is keeping her all to himself.
-He begins to sexually assault her and she responds by sticking a nail in his neck before bludgeoning him to death.
+There, Red says he is keeping Brea all to himself.
+He begins to sexually assault her before she sticks a nail in his neck and bludgeons him to death.
 The biker attacks Brea but Malia overdoses him with his sedative.
-Brea promises she will come back for Malia before going to get help.
-After leaving the woods, she finds herself near the gas station from before.
+Brea promises to come back for Malia and goes to get help.
+Leaving the woods, she finds herself near the gas station.
 Inside, she asks the clerk to call the police, and Marnes answers the phone.
 Brea also swipes a cell phone and calls Carl for help.